When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Display a dynamic list of doctors

-Once a user has searched for doctors by a unique criteria, we can display a list of results on our search results page.
-This can be achieved by utilizing our repeating group element.
+Once a user has searched for healthcare services by a unique criteria, we can display a list of results on our search results page.
+This can be achieved by using our repeating group element.

 Repeating groups integrate with your database to display and update a list of dynamic content.